aghorler/usap-a1/README.md

 `./bruteforce.sh < resources/accounts.txt` will run a (trival) bruteforce attack using the [lowercase English alphabet](/resources/bruteforce_hashes.txt) (1 - 4 characters) with a default timeout of 120 seconds.

 The script also inclues `bruteforce-manual.sh`.
-This script will manually attempt a bruteforce attack (generating a SHA256 each iteration), and should not generally be run due to excessive running time.
+This script will manually attempt a bruteforce attack (generating a SHA256 hash each iteration), and should not generally be run due to excessive running time.

 Any results will be printed to the terminal.